SimonVaughanDataAndCode/sour/README.md

 ## Setting up

 Sour is an R package, but is still in development.
-To set up from GitHub first install (if you haven't already) Hadley Wickham's devtools package.
+To set up from GitHub first install (if you haven't already) Hadley Wickham's fantastic [devtools package](http://r-pkgs.had.co.nz/).
 ```R
    install.packages("devtools")
 ```